 I’ve worn Good Feet arch support for a while, as it helps with my plantar fasciitis.
 Using shoe inserts can reduce foot pain, but some angry customers felt they’d been “ripped off” by the franchise, leading to a class action lawsuit against the Good Feet Store.

-In general, Good Feet Store is under investigation for allegedly falsely advertising that its product can treat various health conditions and making outsized promises regarding the ability of their orthotics.
+In general, Good Feet Store is under investigation for allegedly falsely advertising that its product can treat various health conditions and making outsized promises regarding the ability of its orthotics.
 However, many people find Good Feet arch support to be effective when combined with other treatments.

 Is the Good Feet Store a ripoff?

-In general, many people claim that the Good Feet Store is a rip-off because they offer “off-the-shelf” shoe inserts while charging more than “custom orthotic devices”.
+Yes, many people claim that the Good Feet Store is a rip-off because they offer “off-the-shelf” shoe inserts while charging more than “custom orthotic devices”.
 They also employ their sales personnel with no background in podiatry and anatomy which would qualify them as specialists.

-One of the reasons why Good Feet store is under investigation is because the company claims that its shoe inserts can treat some of the most common foot-related problems like arthritis or metatarsalgia.
+One of the reasons why the Good Feet store is under investigation is because the company claims that its shoe inserts can treat some of the most common foot-related problems like arthritis or metatarsalgia.
 According to their website, most foot problems happen due to poor biomechanics, so by wearing Goo Feet Store arch support, the body can realign itself, improve balance, and comfort, and relieve some of this pain.

 Most podiatrists do not recommend the good feet store